jlebrijo/open-dock/README.md

 gem 'open-dock'

-# OPTIONAL: Add next gems if you want to integrate with Chef as Configuration management tecnology
+# OPTIONAL: Add next gems if you want to integrate with Chef as Configuration management technology
 gem 'knife-solo'
 gem 'librarian-chef'
 gem 'foodcritic'